mkdynamic/ke/README.md

 Supports tasks with a known (determinate) and unknown (indeterminate) number of iterations.
 For indeterminate tasks it's only possible to provide a rate.
 For determinate tasks it's possible to provide both a rate and an estimated remaining time.

+Supports pluggable reporters to format output.
+Comes with a single and multiline reporter.

 ## Usage

 Install them gem with `gem install ke`.
 If you're using Bundler then add it to your Gemfile with `gem ke` and run `bundle install`.
 Usage examples below:

-### Example 1: An indeterminate task with a multi line reporting output
+### Example 1: IndeterminateTask + MultiLineReporter

 ```ruby
 require 'ke'